frillip/field-control-panel/README.md

 There are also functions to check the overall health of the system, but these are relatively simplistic and immature at time of writing.
 No doubt I'll come up with something better as time goes on.
 It alerts via SMS if bad things happen.

-## BME280
+## Sensors

 There's a BME280 sensor attached via i2c, used to monitor temperature, pressure, and humidity.
+There is also a TSL2561 ambient light sensor present, and a GPS module, currently used for timekeeping, but maybe in the future for automatic detection of location for weather etc.

 ## MegaIO hat